 To determine infants’ ability to monitor and control language, the researchers showed 24 French-English bilingual infants and 24 adults in Montreal pairs of photographs of familiar objects.
 Participants heard simple sentences in either a single language (“Look!
 Find the dog!”) or a mix of two languages (“Look!
 Find the chien!”).
 In another experiment, they heard a language switch that crossed sentences (“That one looks fun!
 Le chien!”).
 These types of language switches, called code switches, are regularly heard by children in bilingual communities.

-The researchers then used eye-tracking measures, such as how long an infant’s or an adult’s eyes remained fixed to a photograph after hearing a sentence, and pupil dilation.
-Pupil diameter is an involuntary response to how hard the brain is “working,” and is used as an indirect measure of cognitive effort.
+The researchers then used eye-tracking measures, such as how long an infant’s or an adult’s eyes remained fixed on a photograph after hearing a sentence, and pupil dilation.
+Pupil diameter is an involuntary response to how hard the brain is “working” and is used as an indirect measure of cognitive effort.

-The researchers tested bilingual adults as a control group and used the same photographs and eye-tracking procedure as tested on bilingual infants to examine whether these language-control mechanisms were the same across a bilingual speaker’s life.
+The researchers tested bilingual adults as a control group.
+They used the same photographs and eye-tracking procedure tested on bilingual infants to examine whether these language-control mechanisms were the same across a bilingual speaker’s life.

-They found that bilingual infants and adults incurred a processing “cost” when hearing switched-language sentences and, at the moment of the language switch, their pupils dilated.
+The researchers found that bilingual infants and adults incurred a processing “cost” when hearing switched-language sentences, and their pupils dilated at the moment of the language switch.
 However, this switch cost was reduced or eliminated when the switch was from the non-dominant to the dominant language, and when the language switch crossed sentences.

 “We identified convergent behavioral and physiological markers of there being a ‘cost’ associated with language switching,” Lew-Williams said.
 Rather than indicating barriers to comprehension, the study “shows an efficient processing strategy where there is an activation and prioritization of the currently heard language,” Lew-Williams said.

-Lew-Williams suggests that this study not only confirms that bilingual infants monitor and control their languages while listening to the simplest of sentences, but also provides a likely explanation of why bilinguals show cognitive advantages across the lifespan.
-Children and adults who have dual-language proficiency have been observed to perform better in “tasks that require switching or the inhibiting of a previously learned response,” Lew-Williams said.
+Lew-Williams suggests that this study confirms that bilingual infants monitor and control their languages while listening to the simplest of sentences and provides a likely explanation of why bilinguals show cognitive advantages across the lifespan.
+Children and adults with dual-language proficiency have been observed to perform better in “tasks that require switching or the inhibiting of a previously learned response,” Lew-Williams said.

 “Researchers used to think this ‘bilingual advantage’ was from bilinguals’ practice dealing with their two languages while speaking,” Lew-Williams said.
 “We believe that everyday listening experience in infancy — this back-and-forth processing of two languages — is likely to give rise to the cognitive advantages that have been documented in both bilingual children and adults.”